ltw-webdev-3/curriculum/basic-accessibility.md

   - title: "Better image alternatives"
     before: |
-      Let’s say that we have an image on our website—but it doesn’t make sense to use a `<figure>` element, maybe because it’s describe further down the page or something.
+      Let’s say that we have an image on our website—but it doesn’t make sense to use a `<figure>` element, maybe because it’s described much further down the page.

       Maybe in this situation, the `alt="…"` attribute is too limiting: we can’t describe all our content in a single sentence.
 But it’d still be nice to provide an alternative.